Stuff7/dryv/README.md

 ### Options

-  <video-path>: The path to the video file you want to decode.
+  `<video-path>`: The path to the video file you want to decode.

 ### Additional Options

-  -d: Include this flag to print information about the video, such as it's dimensions, codec, duration.
+  `-d`: Include this flag to print information about the video, such as it's dimensions, codec, duration.